 Once you’ve filled out your Articles of Organization and triple-checked the forms for accuracy, the final step of the LLC formation process is to sign and file the Articles of Organization for your Louisiana LLC with the Secretary of State.

-LLCs located within Ascension, Bossier, Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Livingston, Orleans, Ouachita, Rapides, St. Tammany, Tangipahoa, and Terrebonne parish then you’ll need to file your Articles of Organization for your LLC online.
+LLCs located within Ascension, Bossier, Caddo, Calcasieu, East Baton Rouge, Jefferson, Lafayette, Livingston, Orleans, Ouachita, Rapides, St. Tammany, Tangipahoa, and Terrebonne Parish will need to file the Articles of Organization online.
 Otherwise, you can file the Articles by mail.
 If you’re filing by mail, send the necessary documents to the following address:

 Baton Rouge, LA